 - Try to focus your mind as much while lying down as you did when sitting down.

 - Were you able to focus equally?
-For some people, the answer will be no.
+For most people, the answer will be no.

 Funny thing is, even though lying down to meditate is often not ideal, there are some specific meditation techniques that specifically ask you to do it.

 For instance, it is traditional to end yoga practice with a period of resting (usually an Emptiness practice).
 This is generally done in Corpse Pose (Savasana).

 However, this is a lot different to simply lying down to meditate.
 When we do this yogic practice, we’ve already warmed up the body (which also warms up the mind), and we are focused and energized from the exercise.
 That’s totally different to merely crashing out on your mattress.

-If you have warmed up your body (and thereby your mind) and you are able to lie down in Savasana (not an easy pose to master) then yes, by all means, meditate lying down.
+If you have warmed up your body (and thereby your mind) and you are able to lie down in Shavasana then yes, by all means, meditate lying down.

 But I suspect this is not the case for most people.

 What if you need to lie down while meditating because you are too ill or injured to sit for extended periods?
 In this case, you could always try using a proper seat.

-However, if sitting down is just not an option, then yes, by all means, lie down.
+However, if sitting is just not an option, then yes, by all means, lie down.

 My mother-in-law is currently unable to sit up because of a severe health condition.
 To meditate, she literally has no choice but to meditate lying down.
 If you’re in a similar position, then yes of course you may meditate lying down.